 Deep Learning (DL) is a subset of machine learning, whose algorithms and techniques are similar to machine learning, but capabilities are not analogous.
 The main difference between ML and DL lies in the interpretation of the data they feed on.
 In DL, a computer system is trained to perform classification tasks directly from sounds, texts, or images by using a large amount of labeled data, as well as neural network architectures.

 Natural Language Processing

 Natural Language Processing (NLP) is a sub-field of AI, which is focused on enabling computers to understand, interpret, and manipulate human language.
 In essence, NLP allows machines to read texts, hear sounds, interpret them, and measure sentiments.

 AI Applications in the Telco Industry

-With self-optimizing networks (SONs) powered by AI, telco providers can automatically improve network quality (redistribute power at different network loads) and as a result provide better quality services to their subscribers.
+With self-optimizing networks (SONs) powered by AI, telco providers can automatically improve network quality and as a result provide better quality services to their subscribers.
 By using advanced algorithms, AI systems can process large amounts of data, in particular call detail records (CDR), in the case of the telecommunication industry, identify patterns, detect and predict network anomalies.

 IDC claims that 63.5% of telecom companies are investing in AI systems in order to improve their infrastructure.